S32-PAMS/PAMS-Docs/src/site/notes/Guides/For Running Server.md

 ---
-dg-publish: true
-dg-home:
-tags:
-  - run
-  - middleware
-  - software
+{"dg-publish":true,"permalink":"/Guides/For Running Server/","tags":["run","middleware","software"],"noteIcon":""}
 ---

 > [!abstract] How to set up the backend for the prototype
 > This page contains instructions on how to get our prototype to run.

 # Clone relevant git folders
 Clone the below folders from our github
-- PAMS-Software
+- PAMS-Software (branch: integrated)
 - PAMS-Middleware
 - PAMS-FrontEnd